appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 ## Logging Out of the Testing Portal

-Users can log out of the testing portal by following these steps:
+Users can log out of the Testing Portal by following these steps:

 1. **Click the Profile Icon:**
-    - On the testing portal, locate and click on the profile icon.
-This icon is typically found at the top right corner of the screen.
+    - Locate and click on the profile icon in the top right corner of the screen.

 2. **Display the Profile Card:**
-    - Clicking the profile icon will display the profile card, which contains publisher information.
+    - Clicking the profile icon will open the profile card, which displays the publisher information.

 3. **Click the Logout Button:**
-    - Within the profile card, find and click the **Logout** button.
+    - In the profile card, find and click the **Logout** button.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-logout.png" />

 :::info

-Log out option is only available if your testing distribution profile has an active authentication method.
+The log out option is available only if your testing distribution profile has an active authentication method.

 :::